alabsi91/fuzzy-search/README.md

 // example for searching using a multiple keys const results = search(searchInput, data, { keys: ['name', 'description'] });

-// example for searching using a nested keys const results = search(searchInput, data, { key: 'info.longName' });
+// example for searching using a nested key const results = search(searchInput, data, { key: 'info.longName' });

 // example for searching through an array of strings